interpretml/interpret-community/README.md

 ## Getting Started

-This repo uses Anaconda to simplify package and environment management.
+This repository uses Anaconda to simplify package and environment management.

 To setup on your local machine: